 This analysis uses only one-track and two-track events.
 Since quasi-elastic interactions will not produce such events, the 3% of events with three or more reconstructed tracks are discarded.
 For one-track events, the recoil proton or a pion is absent or below threshold.
-The requirement of three layers for the second track corresponds to a threshold of 600 MeV/c proton momentum and 200 MeV/c pion momentum.
+The requirement of three layers for the second track corresponds to a threshold of $600~{\rm MeV/c}$ proton momentum and $200~{\rm MeV/c}$ pion momentum.

 The MC simulation includes the rescattering of protons, neutrons, pions, and other hadrons from the neutrino interaction final state as they leave the nucleus.
-The models for these final state interactions are described, with references, in [8] and is in agreement with the number of tracks seen in SciFi, shown in Tab.I.
+The models for these final state interactions give good agreement with the number of tracks seen in SciFi, shown in Tab.I.
 Our estimate of the uncertainty in the number of two-track events due to the efficiency for finding the second track is 5%, which translates into \pm 100 events for the K2K-I two-track sample.
 These events primarily migrate to or from the one-track sample.
-The extreme case of zero nuclear final state interactions in the neutrino interaction MC leads to 20% more events in the two-track category [25].
+The extreme case of zero nuclear final state interactions in the neutrino interaction MC leads to 20% more events in the two-track category [23].
 Further discussion of these effects can be found in Sec.
 V of this paper.

-${\rm sample}$ 1-track 2-track 3-track
+sample 1-track 2-track 3-track

 K2K-I Data 5933 2181 187

 K2K-IMC 5920 2176 203

 K2K-IIa Data 3651 1344 148

 K2K-IIa MC 3583 1396 136